Capturing the Charm: Must-Visit Photography Spots around Split, Croatia (updated 2023)

 Once you arrive in Split, the city’s compact size makes it easy to explore on foot.
 You can also use local buses or taxis for getting around or rent a bicycle to discover the city and its surroundings at your own pace.
 With its excellent transportation connections, reaching Split allows you to embark on a memorable journey and experience the beauty of Croatia’s Adriatic coastline.

 Split, Croatia – the most photo worthy spots to visit – old town, markets, palace & gorgeous views

 Split farmers market

 It happens every morning beyond the east or silver gate of the city, the farmers market is a lively and colorful venue to visit.
-It’s a perfect spot to photography and capture fresh produce and products, vendors and locals shopping, attractive flower stalls and every day activities focused on shopping within the historic center.
+One of the fun things to do in Split, the outdoor markets are a perfect spot to photography and capture fresh produce and products, vendors and locals shopping, attractive flower stalls and every day activities focused on shopping within the historic center.

-Split fish market
+The Split fish market